ValeriiaLadyhina/BI_2021_Python/README.md

 ### Usage
 `python tail.py [FILE...] `
-FILE - file that you want to print end of
+FILE - file that you want to print end of \
- -h, --help  show help message
+ -h, --help  show help message \
- -n will allow to prine one by one last 10 lines of multiple files
+ -n will allow to prine one by one last 10 lines of multiple files \

 ## wc.py

 ### Functions:
 * words, lines or characters count in file
+* can be combined in pipeline with _cat.py_

 ### Usage
-`python wc.py [FILE...] `
+`python wc.py [FILE...] ` \
-FILE - file that you want to print end of
+FILE - file that you want to print end of \
- -h, --help  show help message
+ -h, --help  show help message \
- -w, --words words count
+ -w, --words words count \
- -l, --lines kines count
+ -l, --lines kines count \
- -c, --characyers characters count
+ -c, --characyers characters count \

 ## Authors and acknowledgements